Installation

 Before you start, you’ll need to setup your environment and install the appropriate packages. 🌍 Datasets is tested on Python 3.7+.

 If you want to use 🌍 Datasets with TensorFlow or PyTorch, you’ll need to install them separately.
-Refer to the or the for the specific install command for your framework.
+Refer to the TensorFlow installation page or the PyTorch installation page for the specific install command for your framework.

 Virtual environment

-You should install 🌍 Datasets in a to keep things tidy and avoid dependency conflicts.
+You should install 🌍 Datasets in a virtual environment to keep things tidy and avoid dependency conflicts.

 1. Create and navigate to your project directory: